top of page

 Daily Maintenance:

-While a Biewer Terrier’s coat is stunning and elegant, a long dropcoat easily forms tangles/mats and should be brushed AND combed daily.
-A pin brush and a metal comb in necessary to get right down to the skin.
-Brushing the coat when it is dry can cause breakage, so use a conditioning or brushing spray.
-Tangles/mats will not go away on their own and can become painful.
-A mat can be broken up by applying a little spray, conditioner or hair oil and gently teasing it apart with a finger or the end of a rat-tail comb.
+Biewer Terriers' coats are undeniably stunning and elegant!
+However, a long dropcoat requires daily care and, depending on the coat texture of each individual dog, it may form tangles or mats easily.
+It should be brushed & combed every day with a pin brush and metal comb to get through the hair right down to the skin.
+Brushing the coat when it is dry can cause breakage, so it is important to use a conditioning or detangling spray.
+Tangles & mats will not go away on their own and can become painful.
+They may be broken up by applying a little spray, conditioner or hair oil and gently teasing them apart with a finger or the end of a rat-tail comb.

 Bath:

-Biewer Terriers have hair rather than fur, so bathing on a weekly basis is recommended.
+Biewer Terriers have hair rather than fur, so bathing weekly is recommended.
 More mats form on unclean hair and bathing also promotes healthy hair and growth.
-Before the bath, make sure the coat is tangle and mat-free.
 It is important to use a high-quality shampoo and conditioner formulated for long and/or drop coats.
-Massage diluted shampoo gently in a downward motion, rinse, and apply diluted conditioner.
-Rinse well and squeeze off excess water.
+Massage shampoo gently in a downward motion, rinse, and then apply conditioner.
+Rinse out the conditioner and squeeze off excess water.
 Towel dry by blotting gently with a towel to remove moisture and lessen the drying time.
 Do not rub vigorously with the towel, as that creates mats and tangles.

 Blow-Dry:

 Apply a conditioning spray or cream before drying.
-A high-velocity dryer is fast and effective for a long coat.
-It can be frightening for a young dog, so start with short sessions on a low speed and gradually increase the speed in subsequent sessions.
+A high-velocity dryer is fast and effective on a long coat, but can be frightening for a young dog.
+Start with short sessions on a low speed and gradually increase the speed in subsequent sessions.
 Turn down the speed and heat on sensitive areas, such as the face and genitals.
-While blow-drying, brush through the coat continuously to speed up the drying process, remove tangles, straighten, and reduce frizz.
-Check for mats and skin issues while you dry.
-Be careful not to dry at an angle that allows the hair to whip around and double back into "whipknots".
-Adjust your angle so that the hair blows away from the tip of your dryer.
-You can also use the brush or your free hand to hold down long sections of hair as you dry.
+While blow-drying, brush the coat continuously to speed up the drying process, remove tangles, straighten, and reduce frizz.
+Check for mats and skin issues as you dry.
+Angle the dryer to blow the hair down and away from the tip of the nozzle, so that hair does not whip around and double back into "whipknots".
+You can also hold down long sections of hair as you dry with the brush or a free hand.
 When finished drying, brush and comb thoroughly to ensure all tangles and mats are gone.

 Eyes:

 It is important to clean the eyes daily, as debris from tearing collects on the hairs below the eyes.
-It is best to remove the little 'yuckies" with a fine-tooth comb first and then wipe the area with a soft, moistened facecloth.
-You also can use a dab of a mild shampoo on a soft washcloth if the area is particularly soiled.
-Be sure to dry the area with a towel or paper towels, as leaving the hair wet can cause infections.
-You can also dab with a tissue or soft washcloth periodically during the day to keep the area dry.
+It is best to remove the little 'uckies" with a fine-tooth comb first and then wipe the area with a soft tissue.
+You can dab with a tissue or soft washcloth periodically during the day to keep the area dry.
+If the area is particularly soiled, you can use a small amount of mild shampoo on a clean, wet washcloth, or a product designed for cleaning the eye area.
+However, be sure to dry the area with a towel or paper towel, as leaving the hair wet can encourage bacterial growth.

 Shaving & Scissoring:

-The top third (1/3) of the ears should be shaved regularly to keep the weight off the ears.
-Otherwise, delicate cartilage may weaken causing the ears to flop.
-After shaving, carefully scissor the top third (1/3) of the edge of the ears into a neat point.
-Shave in between the paw pads and scissor the hair around the paws into a neat, rounded shape.
+To keep the ears erect, the tips of the ears should be shaved regularly on the front and back (approximately the top third).
+Otherwise, delicate cartilage can weaken from the hair's weight and cause the ears to flop.
+After shaving, carefully scissor the top third of the edge of the ears into a neat point, keeping away from the ear leather.
+Regularly shave the paw pads, including between the pads, and scissor the hair around the paws into a neat, rounded shape.
 Carefully shave around the anus and private area.
-Once the coat reaches floor length, it may be trimmed evenly at the floor.
+Once the coat reaches floor length, it may be trimmed evenly at the floor for ease of movement.
 This is all the shaving and scissoring necessary for a Biewer Terrier in full coat.
-Some pet owners prefer to keep their dogs in a shorter "puppy" or "teddy" cut and often take their dog to a groomer for this.
+Some pet owners prefer to keep their dogs in a shorter "puppy" or "teddy" cut and often take their dog to a professional groomer for this.

 Nails

-It is important to clip and/or grind nails often, so that the "quick" recedes.
-It is best to get in the habit of doing nails weekly after a bath.
+It is important to clip and/or grind nails often, so that the "quick" stays receded.
+It is best to get into the habit of doing nails weekly or bi-weekly.
 Since their nails are so tiny, you may find cat scissors the easiest.
+Clip as close to the quick as you can without causing the nail to bleed.
 You can see the pink quick on white nails, but it is a little harder on black ones.
-Clip as close to the quick as you can without causing the nail to bleed.
-If you do clip the nail too short and it bleeds, dip it in styptic powder or cornstarch.
-A nail grinder shapes and smooths the nail, but requires desensitizing to the noise.
-The more expensive Diamagroove attachments are excellent, as they do not heat up the nail as much nor catch the hair.
+If you do clip a nail too short and it bleeds, dip it in styptic powder or cornstarch.
+A nail grinder shapes and smooths the nail, but requires desensitization to the noise.
+This can be done by turning on the grinder for a short time each day.
+Once the pup is used to the sound, try doing one or two nails the first time and then increase in subsequent sessions.
+The more expensive Diamagroove attachments are excellent, as they do not heat up the nail nor grab the hair.

 bottom of page